-The proposed study is the first attempt to analyze in depth the work of this author in the light of the notion of realism, and its impact on other contemporary French authors’ work.
-My goal is to undermine the erroneous official history of considering the French writers of the last decades as postmodern, and state that there is a turning point in the “extreme contemporain”, showing that a frame anchored in reality is more and more convenient for a whole group of writers in France.
+The proposed study is the first attempt to analyze the work of this author in depth in light of the notion of realism, and its impact on other contemporary French authors’ work.
+My goal is to undermine the erroneous official history of considering the French writers of the last decades as postmodern, and state that there is a turning point in the “extrême contemporain,” showing that a frame anchored in reality is more and more convenient for a whole group of writers in France.
 Moreover, I will also prove that seeds of the New Realism aesthetics can already be discerned in postmodern literature.
-However, the main innovation of this study will be to provide the theoretical ground for the emergence of the New French realism by examining its subversive response to 19th French literary realism.
-Many contemporary writers are no longer satisfied with telling or representing reality, but consider literature as a means of experiencing it, studying it and facing it.
-Instead of offering fictions based on their observations, their books tell the story of this practical experience, its difficulties and the reflections it provokes.
+However, the main innovation of this study will be to provide the theoretical grounds for the emergence of a new kind of French realism by examining its subversive response to 19th-century French literary realism.
+Many contemporary writers are no longer satisfied with telling or representing reality, but consider literature as a means of experiencing it, studying it, and facing it.
+Instead of offering fictions based on their observations, their books tell the story of this lived experience, its difficulties, and the reflections it stimulates.

-Beyond Postmodernism: the Work of Michel Houellebecq as a Paradigm of the Return to Realism in Contemporary French novel
+Beyond Postmodernism: the Work of Michel Houellebecq as a Paradigm of the Return to Realism in the Contemporary French Novel

-Scientific Background
+Literary Historical Background

-French literature was profoundly shaped by the historical events of the 20th century and mainly molded by the political, philosophical, moral, aspects of that century.
-The French novel from the 1950s on, went through an experimentation where most of the writers abandoned traditional plot, voice, characters and psychology.
-Writers like Georges Perec, Raymond Queneau, Jacques Roubaud are associated with the creative movement Oulipo (founded in 1960) which uses elaborate mathematical strategies and constraints (such as lipograms and palindromes) as a means of triggering ideas and inspiration.
-The events of May 1968 marked a breaking point in the development of a radical ideology of revolutionary change in education, class, family and literature.
+French literature was profoundly shaped by the historical events of the 20th century and mainly molded by the political, philosophical, and moral aspects of that century.
+From the 1950s on, the French novel went through a period of experimentation in which most of writers abandoned traditional plot, voice, characters, and psychology.
+Writers like Georges Perec, Raymond Queneau, and Jacques Roubaud are associated with the creative movement Oulipo (founded in 1960) which used elaborate mathematical strategies and constraints (such as lipograms and palindromes) as a means of triggering ideas and inspiration.
+The events of May 1968 marked a breaking point in the development of a radical ideology of revolutionary change in education, class, family, and literature.
 More than ever, literary and philosophical movements were to seek out their own truth.
-The most important review of the post-1968 period -- Tel Quel—is associated with the writers Philippe Sollers, Julia Kristeva, Georges Bataille, the poets Marcelin Pleynet and Denis Roche , the critics Roland Barthes, Gérard Genette and the philosophers Jacques Derrida, Jacques Lacan.
+The most important review of the post-1968 period—Tel Quel—is associated with the writers Philippe Sollers, Julia Kristeva, and Georges Bataille, the poets Marcelin Pleynet and Denis Roche , the critics Roland Barthes and Gérard Genette, and the philosophers Jacques Derrida and Jacques Lacan.